 - Betel quid, smokeless tobacco, ionising radiation and certain occupational exposures cause oral cancer.

 - Certain occupational exposures cause laryngeal cancer.

-- A diet high in fruit and vegetables may protect against laryngeal cancer – insufficient fruit and vegetables intake is linked to an estimated 45% of laryngeal cancer cases in the UK.
+- A diet high in fruit and vegetables may protect against head and neck cancer – insufficient fruit and vegetables intake is linked to an estimated 56% of oral cancer cases, and an estimated 45% of laryngeal cancer cases in the UK.

 - HPV infection, environmental tobacco smoke, and certain medical conditions may relate to higher laryngeal cancer risk, but evidence is unclear.

 - 'Two-week wait' standards are met by all countries, '31-day wait' is met by all but Wales, and ‘62-day wait’ is not met by any country for head and neck cancers.

 - Treatment for head and neck cancer varies for each cancer type.

 - Between 32% to 75% of patients diagnosed with head and neck cancers cancer have surgery to remove the tumour as part of their primary cancer treatment.

 - Between 43% and 85% of patients diagnosed with head and neck cancers have radiotherapy as part of their primary cancer treatment.

 - Between 8% and 61% of patients diagnosed with head and neck cancers have chemotherapy as part of their primary cancer treatment.